 Planning a Nursery

 Getting ready for baby can be overwhelming.
-Some moms-to-be want to jump right into the nursery planning while others want extra time to think about it, especially if they are going to be planning their nursery design around their baby’s gender.
+Some moms-to-be want to jump right into planning a nursery while others want extra time to think about it, especially if they are going to be planning their nursery design around their baby’s gender.

-Regardless of what works best for you and your family, here are some practical ideas to consider when planning baby’s nursery.
+Regardless of what works best for you and your family, here are some practical ideas to consider when planning a nursery for baby.

 - Baby won’t use the nursery right away.
 Because of baby’s sleep and feeding patterns, you will want to keep your baby as close to you as possible right after baby is born.
 Make sure you set up this space in your bedroom first.
 You’ll need a place for baby to sleep, like a Moses basket, co-sleeper or bassinet.
 You’ll also need to carve out some space to keep diapers, wipes, your breastfeeding accessories, and some of baby’s clothes.